 2.1 Cognitive Development: The Theory of Jean Piaget

 Cognition refers to thinking and memory processes, and cognitive development refers to long-term changes in these processes.
 One of the most widely known perspectives about cognitive development is the cognitive stage theory of a Swiss psychologist named Jean Piaget.
-Piaget created and studied an account of how children and youth gradually become able to think logically and scientifically.
+Piaget studied how children and youth gradually become able to think logically and scientifically.

 After observing children closely, Piaget proposed that cognition developed through distinct stages from birth through the end of adolescence.
 By “stages” he meant a sequence of thinking patterns with four key features:

-4. Each later stage incorporated the earlier stages into itself.
+- Each later stage incorporates the earlier stages.

 Basically, this is a “staircase” model of development.
 Piaget proposed four major stages of cognitive development, and called them (1) sensorimotor intelligence, (2) preoperational thinking, (3) concrete operational thinking, and (4) formal operational thinking.
 Each stage is correlated with an age period of childhood, but only approximately.